July 5 – 8, 2018 at Snow Mountain Ranch Fraser, CO

 We celebrate the children’s birth countries, India and Nepal, and we also celebrate adoption as a culture of its own.
 The familiarity and sense of identity that comes with being with other families “just like theirs” is what bonds the children and their families and gives them a deep sense of belonging.
 The participation and contributions from Indian and Nepalese adult adoptees are invaluable to our campers, and to their parents as well.
 INHC also has a huge “extended family” of Indian and Nepali community members who provide unwavering support throughout the year and attend our camp.

-We are in the exciting planning stages for INHC2017!
+We are in the exciting planning stages for INHC2018, which is going to be a BIG celebration of our 25th year!

-Mark your calendars and plan to join us this summer!
+Mark your calendars and plan to join us this summer — this will be one you don’t want to miss!
 Watch this site in the new year for updates about this year’s guest presenters, workshops, and activities as they are confirmed.